franco2ke/single-price-grid-component/README.md

 Also using the alpha transparency really helped with getting alternate display shades, for example the background color on the benefits section.

-I also found writing the readme and inserting code comments, slightly challenging though it is much easier as the README template has been provided and I'm comparing with readme's solutions posted by others.

 ```css
 .signup__benefits {
   background-color: rgba(42, 178, 175, 0.9);
 }
 ```

+I also found writing the readme and inserting code comments, slightly challenging though it is much easier as the README template has been provided and I'm comparing with README's from solutions posted by others.

 ### Useful resources